-From San Pietro Church walk back towards the Doria Castle you will pass a rustic door on the left side.
-You can walk through the door and easily reach an observation deck of Byron’s Grotto of the Bay of Poet’s.
+From San Pietro Church walk back towards the Doria Castle, you will pass a rustic door on the left side.
+Walk through the door, you will easily reach an observation deck of Byron’s Grotto of the Bay of Poet’s.
 The English poet Byron loved this bay.
 It was his favorite meditation and relaxation spot.
 Lord Byron often stayed here and used to swim across the bay to visit his fellow poet Shelley.

 The distance Lord Byron had to swim across the bay is quite far.
-When we were there it was a sunny and clear day.
+When we were there, it was a sunny and clear day.
 The sea was aqua blue and shimmery.
-Lots of locals were sun bathing at grotto and a group of people were learning scuba diving.
+Lots of locals were sunbathing at the grotto, and a group of people was learning scuba diving.
 But when it is a windy day and the waves crash against the rocks, it is not suggested to swim there.

 The Doria Castle

-After the Byron’s Grotto you will spot a narrow steep stairway that leads you up the hill to the Doria Castle.
-On top of the hill you will have panoramic views of the Bay of Poets and church San Pietro.
-On a sunny day it is also a nice picnic place.
+After Byron’s Grotto, you will spot a narrow steep stairway that leads you up to the hill to the Doria Castle.
+On top of the hill, you will have panoramic views of the Bay of Poets and church San Pietro.
+On a sunny day, it is also a nice picnic place.

 The castle stands on a rocky plateau featuring steep walls and mighty archways in local stone.
 This majestic fortress was built around thirteen centuries and played an important strategic role during the Genoa Republic.

 Church of San Lorenzo, the local myth of the Madonna Bianca